Y-GAN: Learning Dual Data Representations for Efficient Anomaly Detection: Background and Related Work

 A considerable amount of research has been conducted in the field of anomaly detection over the years.
 While early appro\-aches considered statistical models \cite{eskin2000anomaly,yamanishi2004line,xu2012robust}, one-class classifiers~\cite{scholkopf2001estimating,tax2004support,lanckriet2003robust} or sparse representations \cite{cong2011sparse,lu2013abnormal,zhao2011online} for this task, more recent solutions leverage advances in deep learning to learn powerful (one-class) anomaly detectors, e.g., \cite{Schlegl2019fAnoGAN, abati2019latent, Ruff_2018_Deep_SVDD, Markovitz_2020_CVPR,Bergmann_2020_CVPR, Pang_2020_CVPR, Zaheer_CVPR2020_OGNet,Bergman_ICLR_2020_GOAD}.
 In this section, we present the most important background information with respect to such one-class models to provide the necessary context for our work.
 For a more comprehensive coverage of the area of anomaly detection and a broader discussion of existing solutions, the reader is referred to some of the excellent surveys in this field, e.g., \cite{perera2021one,chalapathy2019deep,chandola2009anomaly, pang2021deep}.

-\subsection{Reconstruction-Based Anomaly Detection}
+\subsection{Reconstruction-based Anomaly Detection}

-Reconstruction-based models represent one of the most widely studied group of anomaly detectors in the literature.
+Reconstruction-based models represent one of the most widely studied groups of anomaly detectors in the literature.
 Such models try to discriminate between normal and anomalous data by evaluating reconstruction errors produced by generative networks trained exclusively on normal data.
-Schlegl \textit{et al.}~\cite{Schlegl2017AnoGAN}, for example, proposed to project probe samples into a GAN latent space learned in this manner in their AnoGAN model and generate reconstructions from the computed latent representation for scoring.
+Schlegl \textit{et al.,}~\cite{Schlegl2017AnoGAN}, for example, proposed to project probe samples into a GAN latent space learned in this manner in their AnoGAN model and generate reconstructions from the computed latent representation for scoring.
 While this approach relied on two separate steps (i.e., latent-space learning and reconstruction), later improvements, such as f-AnoGAN\cite{Schlegl2019fAnoGAN} or EGBAD~\cite{Zenati2018EGBAD}, demonstrated the benefits of learning the latent representation jointly with the reconstructive mapping.
-Akcay \textit{et al.}~\cite{Akcay2018GANomaly} further enhanced the capability of reconstruction-based models with an adversarial auto-encoder, called GANomaly.
-Different from previous work, the model derived an anomaly score by comparing latent representations of original and reconstructed images.
-In their follow up work, the same authors also introduced Skip-GANomaly~\cite{Akcay2019Skip-GANomaly} (a U-Net~\cite{Ronneberger_MICCAI2015_U-Net} based GANomaly extension) in an attempt to capture descriptive multi-scale information.
-More recent work on reconstruction-based models capitalized on the importance of designing informative/discriminative latent spaces that can widen the gap between reconstruction errors observed with normal and anomalous data.
-Perera \textit{et al.} \cite{Perera_2019_CVPR_OCGAN}, for example, designed a constrained latent space for their OCGAN model, such that only samples belonging to the class observed during training are reconstructed well, while anomalous samples are not.
-Zhao \textit{et al.}~\cite{P-Net_ECCV2020} split images into two distinct parts (i.e, texture and structure) in their P-Net model.
-The two parts were then encoded separately with the goal of making the generated representations more informative for anomaly detection.
-Park \textit{et al.}~\cite{Park_CVPR2020_MemAug} integrated memory modules into their anomaly-detection approach to lessen the representation capacity of their reconstruction-based model for anomalous data and reported highly competitive detection results.
-A conceptually similar solution was also presented in~\cite{Gong_ICCV2019_MemAug_AE}.
+Akcay \textit{et al.,}~\cite{Akcay2018GANomaly} further enhanced the capability of reconstruction-based models with an adversarial auto-encoder, called 'GANomaly.'
+Different from previous work, the model derived an anomaly score by comparing latent representations of original and reconstructed images to facilitate anomaly detection.
+Later, the same authors introduced Skip-GANomaly~\cite{Akcay2019Skip-GANomaly} (a U-Net~\cite{Ronneberger_MICCAI2015_U-Net}-based GANomaly extension) in an attempt to capture descriptive multi-scale information.
+In addition to the standard reconstruction based criteria, Massoli et al.~\cite{MOCCA_TNNLS_2021} also proposed to explicitly optimize intermediate representations of each layer in the anomaly detection model.